holaphil/amazing-maple-e08ae/src/pages/index.md

       or selecting any of the nav items above.

-      PS — I built holaphil.com using an architecture called **Jamstack**.
+      PS — this website is built using an architecture called **Jamstack**.
       Designed to make the web faster, more secure, and easier to scale, Jamstack is what helps these pages load incredibly fast.
 What's not to love about that!
 If you're a closet nerd like me or just curious, you can